Cingulara/nats-client-metrics/README.md

 so I could see which client was the busiest, had the most messages, most bytes, per client and not just the server as a whole.

-It is a WIP still and needs massaging to error nicely, do asynchronous work, add tests.
+It is a WIP still and needs to error nicely, allow certs and login/pwd authentication, as well as add tests.
 But this is a good start IMO.
+Currently, it works inside a k8s namespace for non-exposed Prometheus as well as a localized Docker Compose setup.

 ## Build
 ```